-The Media department empowers students to become effective and thoughtful civic communicators in a wide variety of media.
+The Media department empowers students to become skilled, effective, ethical and thoughtful civic communicators in a wide variety of media.

-Students learn media theory – so they can understand the complex roles, functions and ethical obligations of media – and the practical skills that enable them to become successful media practitioners.
-Our students go on to work for newspapers, magazines, television and radio stations, for-profit and non-profit public relations and advertising agencies and organizations, and a wide array of web and multimedia design and development industries in the public and private sectors.
+Students learn media theory — so they can understand the complex roles, functions and ethical obligations of media organizations and professionals — and the practical skills that enable them to become successful media practitioners.
+Our students go on to work for newspapers, magazines, TV and radio stations, for-profit and nonprofit public relations and advertising agencies and organizations, and a wide array of web and multimedia design and development industries in the public and private sectors.

 Upon completing the program, students will possess a thorough understanding of media forms and delivery systems that will enhance their power as citizens and position them for careers in the ever-expanding universe of media industries.

-To see examples of undergraduate student work in the Media department, visit our "Duquesne Media Now" newsfeed.
+To see examples of undergraduate student work in the Media department, visit our blog.

 Listed below are the four majors offered in the Media department.

 Digital Media Arts (Multimedia Development or Web Development Concentration)

 The Digital Media Arts major consists of two concentrations: Multimedia Development and Web Development.

 Sports Information and Media

 Strategic Public Relations and Advertising